-- 32. The CSP Plan covers the following areas: - the role of Community Safety - aims of Community Safety - our priorities - what we will do & how we will review our progress - communication - 33.
-The draft plan has been circulated to the CSP Executive members and has been approved, subject to agreement by Central Bedfordshire Together (CBT) at its meeting on 13 December 2012.
-Delegated authority has been given to the Chair and Vice Chair of the CSP to make any required amendments arising from CBT. - 34.
-The partnership will target its work around the three priorities.
+- 34. The CSP Plan covers the following areas: - the role of Community Safety - aims of Community Safety - · our priorities - our emerging issues - what we will do & how we will review our progress - communication. - 35.
+The draft plan has been circulated to the CSP Executive Members and has been approved, subject to agreement by Central Bedfordshire Together (CBT) at its meeting on 6 March 2014.
+Delegated authority has been given to the Chair and Vice Chair of the CSP to make any required amendments arising from CBT. - 36.
+The partnership will target its work around the three priorities and emerging issues.
 A review of outcomes will take place after six months.
 The review will monitor progress made against the priorities, the partnership work taking place and it will consider if there are any other community safety risks that need to be addressed.
-The update report will be used to inform the Partnership and the next partnership strategic assessment. - 35.
-Performance management is undertaken by the Community Safety Executive, which looks at overall performance, funding, the strategic assessment and Partnership Plan, and ensures that the CSP complies with statutory requirements and adopts best practice. - 36.
-The Steering Group takes a co-ordinated, problem solving approach to identifying, planning and implementing agreed outcomes to support the priorities in the Partnership Plan.
+The update report will be used to inform the Partnership and the next partnership strategic assessment. - 37.
+Performance management is undertaken by the Community Safety Partnership Executive, which looks at overall performance, funding, the strategic assessment and Partnership Plan, and ensures that the CSP complies with statutory requirements and adopts best practice.

+- 38. The Steering Group takes a co-ordinated, problem solving approach to identifying, planning and implementing agreed outcomes to support the priorities in the Partnership Plan.
 Partners will inform the group of the progress in their areas and progress towards their action plans and outcomes.
-The Steering Group is also required to make recommendations to the CSP Executive on various aspects of the Partnerships work. - 37.
+The Steering Group is also required to make recommendations to the CSP Executive on various aspects of the Partnerships work. - 39.
 Specific delivery groups sit underneath the Steering Group.
 These look at individual priorities, develop action plans and deliver the tactical activity required to reduce risk and improve performance.